 A chat between an investment manager and an investor

 Investor: My investments have gone down 20% since January due to the coronavirus, I’m worried that it is going to go lower.
 What do you think?

 Investment Manager: When investments decline by 20% it’s a standard reaction to want to sell and it is certainly a valid option, one that would remove any chance of further losses and emotional pain.
 Another option for investors who do not need the money tomorrow or in a few weeks would be to try and ride it out by remaining invested over the long-term.
 The final option available to investors after such a decline is to buy some more.
 What option is right for you only you know.

 Investor: I understand that but what if it goes down another 20%?
 I can’t see this getting better anytime soon.

 Investment Manager: It is up to you to decide what decision is best for you., Nobody is able to predict the future and there’s no guarantee markets will recover, however, we can learn from the past.
-And historically, most stock market declines have eventually been followed by a recovery.
+And historically, most stock market declines have eventually been followed by a stock market recovery.
 For example, the S&P 500 declined c50% in 2008, since then then it’s up c400% since the decline in 20081.

 Investor: What if it is different this time and my investments go to zero?

 Investment Manager: You own a diversified portfolio of funds that invest in thousands of large companies worldwide.
 For your account to go to zero, the shares in every single company held in your portfolio would need to go to zero, for example in a Wealthify Confident investment Plan, there are about 14,000 underlying investments held.
 And this is something that has never happened in the entire history of stock markets.